Tomás Carlovich

-Tomás Felipe Carlovich (19 April 1946 – 8 May 2020), nicknamed El Trinche, was an Argentine professional football player and coach.
+Tomás Felipe Carlovich (19 April 1946 – 8 May 2020), nicknamed El Trinche ("The Maradona that never was"), was an Argentine professional football player and coach.
 His position on the field was central midfielder, playing in several clubs although he is mostly associated with Central Córdoba, where he became an idol and the most representative player of the club along with Gabino Sosa.
 Due to his ball control and dribbling ability, many people saw Carlovich as a pure representative of creole football, although he had played only a few matches in the top division of Argentine football.
-Carlovich was even compared with Diego Maradona when some referred to him as "the Maradona that never was" because of his bohemian style of life and his refusal to play in clubs outside Argentina.
-AC Milan and some French clubs tried to sign him, but Carlovich denied the offers.
-At the end of his career, Brazilian star Pelé tried to convince him to play for the New York Cosmos but he also refused.

 Carlovich also had a brief stint as coach in Central Córdoba, although he stated that he was not interested in taking over the senior squad again after resigning.

-Career
+He is the only one recognized by the regional league.
+Two of the world's greatest football superstars like, Pelé and Diego Maradona.

+Early life and non-League career

 Carlovich grew up in Belgrano neighborhood, Rosario.
 Carlovich (Karlović) was of Croatian descent: his father, Mario Karlović, was an immigrant from Zagreb.
-Once settled in San Francisco de Santa Fe he met Carlovich's mother, Elvira Vega.
-At the end of the 1960s decade he began to play football in Rosario Central, but he received most recognition during his tenure in Central Córdoba.
-Playing for Central Córdoba, Carlovich won the promotions of 1973 and 1982.
+Once settled in San Francisco de Santa Fe he met Carlovich's mother, Elvira Vega being the last of seven siblings, three girls and four boys.
+He started in the youth ranks of Rosario Central, and in 1965 he was briefly loaned to Sporting of Bigand, where he won the Southern Sports League championship. in 1969 decade he began to play football in Rosario Central, but he received most recognition during his tenure in Central Córdoba.
+Playing for Central Córdoba, Carlovich won the promotions Primera C to Primera B 1973 and 1982.
+He was in Central Córdoba in four stages: 1972–1975, 1978, 1980–1983 and 1986, playing nine seasons, and scoring 28 goals in 236 games.

-He also played in Colón de Santa Fe and Independiente Rivadavia (team which defeated Internazionale in a friendly match, with Carlovich as part of the line-up), and Deportivo Maipú.
-Carlovich retired definitely in 1986.
+In 1976 he played for Independiente Rivadavia won the promotions to Primera Nacional.
+In one of the friendly matches, the team defeated Italian AC Milan with a score of 4–1.
+In 1977 he played for Colón de Santa Fe in top League Argentine Primera División led the team to a 5th place finish, the highest in his career.
+In 1978 he played for Central Córdoba Played 2 matches in the Argentina championship.
+In 1978–1979 he played for Deportivo Maipú.
+In 1979, the team defeated Inter Milan with a score of 3–1 in a friendly match.
+In 1979 he played for Andes Talleres.
+In one of the friendly matches, the team defeated AC Milan with a score of 3–2.

+Furthermore, in 1984 he went through Juventud de Pergamino and, in 1985, he played for Newell's Old Boys of Cañada de Gómez, an entity belonging to the Cañadense Football League.
+He retired in October 1988, at the age of 42, in Argentino of Monte Maíz.